tlotze/ophelia/README.txt

     The script provides some usage instructions when called with the ``--help`` option.
 It reads a configuration file; see CONFIGURATION.txt for details.

+Use paster to plug the application into a WSGI server
+    Ophelia provides a ``paste.app_factory#main`` entry point at ``ophelia.wsgi.paste_app_factory``.
+This can be used to run Ophelia inside any WSGI server that can read paste "ini" files.
+See CONFIGURATION.txt for an example.

 What kind of sites is Ophelia good for?